passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.referenceData.getSecurityTypes`<a id="snaptradereferencedatagetsecuritytypes"></a>

-List security types available on SnapTrade.
+Return all available security types supported by SnapTrade.

 #### 🛠️ Usage<a id="🛠️-usage"></a>